 How do I tell when my Puppy needs to go Potty?

 When your puppy needs to pee, you can expect to hear concerned or nervous whining whilst they are circling around and sniffing the floor, trying to find somewhere to go.

 You will become more familiar with these signs as you get used to seeing this behavior just prior to them relieving themselves.

 They should be let out of the crate and into the backyard or a puppy pad as soon as possible to help reinforce the correct location for the potty.

-Shake a treat jar to get them back to you and place one as a reward in their crate to help with potty training.
+Shake a glass or ceramic jar full of treats to get them back to you and place one as a reward in their crate to help with potty training.